 I have been a pet groomer for over 40 years.
-I've never gotten tired of grooming I have no regrets for having chosen this career.
+I've never gotten tired of grooming and have no regrets about having chosen this career.

-After a day of grooming, I still have time and energy to play tennis. (two nights a week) I go swimming, take piano lessons, cook, walk my dog or just relax.
+After a day of grooming, I still have time, desire, and energy to play tennis (two nights a week), go swimming, take piano lessons, cook, walk my dog or just relax.

 In the 40 years that I've been a professional dog groomer, I have never thought about changing my career and I want to express to you some of the reasons I love what I do.

 The reasons I love being a pet groomer

 1- Working with dogs all day, every day, can challenge; but it can also be stress-free and rewarding.
 When I think of dogs, I instantly get a smile on my face.
 The word best associated with dogs is "Happiness".
 Dogs are happy animals.
 They don't regret the past.
 Dogs don't worry about the future.
 They live in the present.
 Just seeing them makes me happy and relaxed.
 Also, they don't pretend to be happy.
 They don't hesitate to show they are happy.
 They are loving creatures and express themselves using their whole body.
 I admire them.
 I fell in love with this work 40 years ago and am still loving it today.